-- one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email - a checklist on the College's website that helps an international applicant identify their next steps in the application process - an application for registration guide that provides detailed information on the application process - a career map posted on the Ministry of Citizenship and Immigration's website that outlines the steps to initiate the registration process.
-This career map will be posted on the College website this spring as part of a number of new materials available to assist applicants.
+• one-on-one consultation with an Entry to Practice staff member either face-to face, over the phone or via email

+- an application for registration guide that provides detailed information on the application process - a career map posted on the government of Ontario website (ontarioimmigration.ca) that outlines the steps to initiate the registration process.
+This career map is also posted on the College website to assist applicants.